 - Mae Haad Beach View Resort

-The first is on the left side of the beach, and the second on the right.
-Since the beaches are all within walking distance, there’s no need to get too caught up in the pros and cons of each—they’re both solid options.
+The first is on the left part of the beach, the second on the right.
+Given that all beaches are within walking distance, there’s no need to meticulously analyse the pros and cons of each.